David397L/CSE-BibTeX-bibliography-styles/README.md

 This is the most recent (2024) edition of the CSE manual of style.

-If you use any of these files, please give me a star if you liked the results.
+If you use any of these files, please give me a star if you liked the results, or let me know if you didn't.
 If you would like to develop anything further, please make a pull request.

 Happy BibTeXing!